Launched in 2018,, Youth4Climate Festival is an annual youth initiative by CDL in partnership with MEWR, NEA, NParks and ActiveSG.

-On 21st July, about 20 youths who are passionate about the environment and keen to learn how to run a successful eco campaign attended a climate action workshop.
+On the second day of the festival, about 20 youths who were passionate about the environment and keen to learn how to run a successful eco campaign attended a climate action workshop.
 They were inspired by two successful young eco champions – Anna Oposa, CDL E-Generation Challenge 2018 winner, Chief Mermaid and Co-Founder of Save Philippine Seas, a non-profit focused on protecting and restoring the Philippines’ coastal and marine resources, and Seastainable founder Samantha Thian, who channels the retail business profits to support marine conservation in Singapore and around Southeast Asia.
-The Youth4Climate Fest concluded with a sea of attendees who enjoyed the movie screening of “Moana” on the picnic ground near the Eco Lake at the Singapore Botanic Gardens.
-Against a glorious sunset, over a thousand attendees learnt meaningful lessons through Moana which presents a metaphor about climate change and man’s relationship with Mother Nature.
+The Youth4Climate Festival concluded with the movie screening of “Moana”, which carried strong messages about climate change, and attracted over 2,000 attendees as well.